-- At least 12 credits in reading and writing achievement standards in Level 2 English - Previous study in Classics is strongly recommended.
-The Head of Faculty must be consulted before entry at this level will be granted to students taking it for the first time.
-Number of Credits
+- · At least 12 credits in reading and writing achievement standards in Level 2 English - · Previous study in Classics is strongly recommended.
+The Head of Faculty must be consulted before entry at this

-Achievement Standards xt.
+Credits Achie vement Standards Ext.
 Int.
 91395 Analyse the significance of a work(s) of art in the classical world.
-4 91396 Analyse the impact of a significant historical figure on the classical world 6 91397 Demonstrate understanding of a significant ideology(ies) in the classical world l.
-6 91398 Demonstrate understanding of the lasting influences of the classical world on 6 other cultures across time.
+4 91396 Analyse the impact of a significant historical figure on the classical world 6 91397 Demonstrate understanding of a significant ideology(ies) in the classical world 6 91398 Demonstrate understanding of the lasting influences of the classical world on 6 other cultures across time.
 Total Credits: 22